What does the Bible verse Jeff Sessions quoted really mean?

 "Let everyone be subject to the governing authorities, for there is no authority except that which God has established," the passage says.
 "The authorities that exist have been established by God.
 Consequently, whoever rebels against the authority is rebelling against what God has instituted, and those who do so will bring judgment on themselves."

-Romans 13 has been cited by Nazi sympathizers and apartheid-era leaders, slave owners and loyalists opposed to the American Revolution.
-Modern Christians have wrestled with how to apply the passage to modern-day debates like abortion, same-sex marriage and taxes.
+Romans 13 has been cited by Nazi sympathizers and apartheid-enforcers, slave owners and loyalists opposed to the American Revolution.
+Modern Christians have wrestled with how to apply the passage to issues like abortion, same-sex marriage and taxes.

 Thursday, Sessions cited Romans 13 to defend the Trump administration's "zero-tolerance" prosecution policy on illegal immigration.
 In a speech addressed to his "church friends," Sessions said: